benjameister20/alexaEnabledRPi/README.md

 ---------------------------------------------------------------------------
 # Required Hardware
-The following guide provides step-by-step instructions to set up the Alexa Voice Service (AVS) Device 1.17 SDK on a Raspberry Pi.
+The following guide provides step-by-step instructions to set up the Alexa Voice Service (AVS) Device 1.17 SDK on a [Raspberry Pi](https://www.raspberrypi.org/).
 It uses a handful of scripts to download, build, and run the AVS Device SDK with wake word detection enabled.
 When finished, you'll have a working sample app to test interactions with Alexa.

 ## Basic Tutorial
-You need the following equipment to finish the basic tutorial — [Prototype with Raspberry Pi](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/set-up-raspberry-pi.html).
+You need the following equipment to finish the basic tutorial:

 - __Raspberry Pi__ - Use a Raspberry Pi 3 or 4.
 - __Micro SD card__ - Minimum 8 GB.